Manta-Epitech-Academy/p5js_dj/README.md

 4. **Be patient**: Some concepts (like objects) may be new to participants
 5. **Use detailed.md**: It has extra explanations for common questions
 6. **Test the template**: Make sure your p5.js template works before sharing
+7. **Share the appendix**: If participants are new to JavaScript, offer the appendix tutorial as a reference

 ## Troubleshooting